tatdig/TDCoin-lightning/doc/lightning-fundchannel_cancel.7.md

 DESCRIPTION
 -----------

 `fundchannel_cancel` is a lower level RPC command.
-It allows channel funder to cancel a channel before funding broadcast with a connected peer.
+It allows channel opener to cancel a channel before funding broadcast with a connected peer.

 *id* is the node id of the remote peer with which to cancel.